Dshep98/2143-OOP-Shepherd/Assignments/A03/README.md

 ### Instructions

-- This project was compiled using repl.it python compiler
+- This project was compiled using repl.it python compiler.
+I didb't run it anywhere else so im not entirely sure if it will work the same as with repl.it.

 ### Sources